Geisel, Theo, Prof. Dr.

 Professor of Theoretical Physics; Director, Max Planck Institute for Dynamics and Self-Organization; Coordinator, Bernstein Center for Computational Neuroscience

-- Director, Max Planck Institute for Dynamics and Self-Organization, Göttingen (since 1996)
+- since 1996 Director (Director em. since 2016), Max Planck Institute for Dynamics and Self-Organization, Göttingen

 Major Research Interests